satish-pati/GPU_SIMULATOR/README.md

 **Focus:** Final testing and reporting.
 **Members:** Satish, Niharika
 **Decisions:**
 - Perform comprehensive testing with all test cases.
 - Compile final report with stalls, cache miss rate, and IPC.

 **Tasks :**
 - **Satish:**
-   - modified and fixed latency caluclations.
-   - tested with different test casesto ensure correctness.
+   - Implemented new functions for latency cacaluclations `storeWordlatency`,`loadWordlatency`,`loadInstructionWordlatency` to correct Latency caluculation.
+   - Wrote new test cases as per ProjectDoc and analysed results & performance .
+   - Modified Simulator class and pipeline Implementation to correctly insert stalls due to the memory access Latencies.
-   - updated readme file.
+   - Compiled results from testcases to Report &  updated readme file.
 - **Niharika:**
   - readme file.
   - checked complete code for any errors.